CaskProtocol/cask-lightpaper/protocol-fees.md

 # Protocol Fees

-The Cask protocol charges the provider a base fee of 1% (set by governance) of each payment in the currency of the payment to fund the treasury for staking rewards, upkeep, and community initiatives.
-This fee can be reduced by staking CASK tokens.
+The Cask protocol charges the provider a max fee of up to 2% (set by governance) of each payment to fund the treasury for protocol operations as well as to generate fee distributions to governance stakers.
+All subscription amounts and protocol fees are calculated using a price denominated in the [Base Asset](protocol-operation.md#base-asset) of the protocol.

+## Fee Reduction Staking <a href="#_8kzti3jffff" id="_8kzti3jffff"></a>

+Protocol fees can be reduced down from the max fee, to a minimum of 1% (set by governance) by staking CASK tokens.
 The fee is weighted based on the interval of the subscription plan, since more frequent payments require more upkeep by the protocol.

-All subscription amounts and protocol fees are calculated using a price denominated in the Base Asset of the protocol.

 Definitions:

-**Base Fixed Fee** = Initially set to 0.25 DAI (set by governance)
+**Base Fixed Fee** = Initially set to 0 DAI (set by governance)

-**Base Rate Fee** = Initially set to 1% (set by governance)
+**Base Rate Fee Min** = Initially set to 1% (set by governance)

+**Base Rate Fee Max** = Initially set to 2% (set by governance)

 **Stake Target Factor** = Initially set to 100 (set by governance)